-- a The Marine Environment Protection Law: the Law was enacted to protect and improve the marine environment, conserve marine resources and prevent pollution damage.
+Marine Environment Protection Law

+The law was enacted to protect and improve the marine environment, conserve marine resources and prevent pollution damage.
 It applies to internal waters, territorial seas and the contiguous zones, exclusive economic zones and continental shelves of China and all other sea areas under Chinese jurisdiction.
-All entities and individuals engaged in navigation, exploration, exploitation, production, tourism, scientific research and other operations in such sea areas, or engaged in operations in coastal areas that have an effect on the marine environment, must comply with this Law. - b The Regulations on Administration of the Prevention and Control of Marine Environment Pollution Caused by Vessels: these Regulations aim to prevent pollution caused by the discharge and carriage of pollutants by ships, and shipping-related operations such as hold clearing or cleaning, fuel supply, loading and unloading, shipbuilding, salvage, ship breaking, and containerisation of hazardous cargo.
-The Regulations also cover the response to, handling and investigation of ship pollution incidents, and liability for such incidents.
-Further, they require cargo owners and their agents receiving oil cargoes in Chinese waters to pay into a compensation fund to cover oil pollution damage from ships. - c The Regulations on Emergency Preparedness and Response on Marine Environment Pollution from Ships (together, the Regulations): the Regulations require that owners or operators of (1) any ship carrying polluting and hazardous cargoes in bulk, or d The Prevention and Control of Atmospheric Pollution Law: this Law was formulated for the purpose of preventing and controlling atmospheric pollution.
-It sets out the duties of the government in the prevention and control of atmospheric pollution, including that caused by the burning of coal and fuel by motor-driven vehicles and vessels.
-Motor-driven vehicles and vessels are prohibited from discharging atmospheric pollutants in excess of the prescribed discharge standards.
-The MOT has promulgated the Implementation Scheme of Domestic Emission Control Area for Atmospheric Pollution from Vessels, which provides a 0.5 per cent sulphur limit from 1 January 2019 and 0.1 per cent sulphur limit from 1 January 2020 for any fuel oil used onboard seagoing vessels operating in Domestic Emission Control Areas.
+All entities and individuals engaged in navigation, exploration, exploitation, production, tourism, scientific research and other operations in such sea areas, or engaged in operations in coastal areas that have an effect on the marine environment, must comply with this law.

+Regulations on Administration of the Prevention and Control of Marine Environment Pollution Caused by Vessels

+These regulations aim to prevent pollution caused by the discharge and carriage of pollutants by ships, and shipping-related operations such as hold clearing or cleaning, fuel supply, loading and unloading, shipbuilding, salvage, ship breaking and containerisation of hazardous cargo.
+The regulations also cover the response to, handling and investigation of ship pollution incidents, and liability for such incidents.
+Further, they require cargo owners and their agents receiving oil cargoes in Chinese waters to pay into a compensation fund to cover oil pollution damage from ships.

+Regulations on Emergency Preparedness and Response on Marine Environment Pollution from Ships

-(2) any other ship above 10,000 GT, enter into a pollution clean-up contract with an MSA-approved ship pollution response company (SPRO) before the ship enters a Chinese port.
+These Regulations require that owners or operators of (1) any ship carrying polluting and hazardous cargoes in bulk, or (2) any other ship above 10,000 GT, enter into a pollution clean-up contract with an MSA-approved ship pollution response company before the ship enters a Chinese port.